rwaldron/tc39-notes/es7/2016-07/jul-26.md

 DE: Have full spec text, implementation in V8, tests for V8 (need to be updated for test262)

-BT: If ok with deviating from what’s allowed inside \u, then we can overload \u instead of \p
+BT: If ok with deviating from what’s allowed inside `\u`, then we can overload `\u` instead of `\p`

-(TODO: @rick we'll likely have to escape those ^^^^^ when this is published as markdown)

-DD: Are there conflicts with other languages and use of \u?
+DD: Are there conflicts with other languages and use of `\u`?

-WH: \u could be trouble if anyone comes up with classname consisting entirely of characters A-F
+WH: `\u` could be trouble if anyone comes up with classname consisting entirely of characters A-F

 DE: I can find out if this is an invariant that will be maintained.
-If it is, then we should use \u, otherwise \p.
-If Unicode advises us _not_ to depend on existing \u invariants, then we won't
+If it is, then we should use `\u`, otherwise `\p`.
+If Unicode advises us _not_ to depend on existing `\u` invariants, then we won't

 DE: Stage 2?

-MF: Is there a syntax error when type any random character where in /\p{UnicodePropertyName=UnicodePropertyValue}/, /\p{LoneUnicodePropertyNameOrValue}/ ?
+MF: Is there a syntax error when type any random character where in `/\p{UnicodePropertyName=UnicodePropertyValue}/`, `/\p{LoneUnicodePropertyNameOrValue}/` ?

 DE: No UnicodePropertyName syntactic restrictions in present spec